9 min read

 Authentication Methods

-Before diving into the details of each method, here's a quick overview of the three authentication options available for QuickNode marketplace add-ons:
+Before diving into the details of each method, here's a quick overview of all the authentication options available for QuickNode marketplace add-ons:

 Note: QuickNode handles rate limiting for all authentication methods, so you don't need to implement your own rate limiting logic.